-- 83. Staff in the Export Licensing Unit and the Reviewing Committee Secretariat are happy to answer queries by telephone about export licensing.
+83. Staff in the Export Licensing Unit and the Reviewing Committee Secretariat are happy to answer queries by telephone about export licensing.
 We encourage people to contact us about any problems so that we can try to remedy them.
 If you are not happy with the service provided, please tell the person who is dealing with your enquiry why you are dissatisfied with the way in which it is being handled.
 They will try and address the problem there and then or refer you to someone who can help.
-Alternatively, you can contact the Head of Enquiries.
-If you want to do this in writing please address your letter to the Head of Enquiries, the Arts Council, 21 Bloomsbury Street, London, WC1B 3HF.
-The telephone number is: 0161 934 4317 or email: enquiries@artscouncil.org.uk.
-If you are not happy with the response to your complaint, you can ask for a review of how it has been dealt with by the Chief Executive same contact details as The Head of Enquiries. - 84.
+Alternatively, you can contact the Head of Enquiries at the Arts Council.
+Our contact details can be found here: artscouncil.org.uk/contact.
+If you are not

+- happy with the response to your complaint, you can ask for a review of how it has been dealt with by the Chief Executive same contact details as above. - 84.
 You can seek to have your complaint reviewed by the Parliamentary Ombudsman, an officer of the House of Commons who is wholly independent of the Government, at any time, by asking your MP to put your complaint to the Ombudsman.